nickebbutt/streamkata/README.md

 * DecryptingAnalyser

 These can be used to count words and find phrases, in a plain text file or an encrypted file
-An encrypted ciphertext is provided along with several keys, only one of which will decrypt it.

 Two working but awful implementations are provided, along with tests - these monstrosities employ outmoded java 5 constructs (in keeping with the 19th century theme).
 They take much longer to run than they should.
 Perhaps the developer was recovering from a Christmas party at the time.

-Your mission is to complete the Stream-based implementations for MessageAnalyser and DecryptingAnalyser, using as much cool stuff from JDK 8 as you can justify.
+Your mission is to complete the Stream-based implementations for MessageAnalyser and DecryptingAnalyser, using as much cool stuff from JDK 8 as you feel you can justify.
 These should be a lot prettier and run faster.